 http://www.tennessee.gov/tsla/exhibits/veterans/1812.htm

-War Hawks and set the tone for the War Hawks by proclaiming he would rather have war than further submit to British insults.
+War Hawks set the tone for the War Hawks by proclaiming that they would rather have war than further submit to British insults.

-Henry Clay, Was the leader of the War Hawk fraction.
+Henry Clay was the leader of the War Hawk faction.

-Andrew Jackson, His victory in the New Orleans Battle catapulted him into a national celebrity and was elected the President of the United States
+Andrew Jackson.
+His victory in the New Orleans Battle catapulted him into national celebrity, and he was elected President of the United States.

-John Coffee was Jackson's right-hand man during the war and he advanced to Brigadier General during the war.
+John Coffee was Jackson's right-hand man during the war, and he advanced to the rank of Brigadier General.

-John Sevier, he headed the Military Affairs Committee of the US House of Representatives during the War of 1812.
+John Sevier served as the chair of the Military Affairs Committee of the US House of Representatives during the War of 1812.
 He and Andrew Jackson hated each other.

 http://www.tn.gov/tsla/exhibits/1812/intro3.htm

-Mr. Brown talked about battles at Talluwshatchee and Talladega
+Mr. Brown talked about battles at Tallulah and Talladega

 (3 and 9 November 1813)